dbactual/thomaspaine/content/pages/resources/life-of-thomas-paine-by-clio-rickman.md

 ---
-Title: Life of Thomas Paine by Clio Rickman
+title: Life of Thomas Paine by Clio Rickman
 ---

    Preface to Rickman's "Life"